kanru-wang/notes/tabular_data_train_val_split.md

 4. If there is a column in the training dataset that can identify the customer, we can do a grouped k-fold cross validation.
 It ensure that **rows generated from the same customer will be in one of the followings: training set, or validation set, or testing set, but will not spread into multiple of them.** The whole training dataset is used; do not progress along the timeline.

-5. Drawbacks of the grouped k-fold cross validation:
+5. Drawbacks of the grouped k-fold cross validation on "customer ID":

-- If there are temporary trends within the training period, the differences between training and validation distributions will be smaller than the training-realworld difference.
+- If there are temporary trends, part of a validation set may be very similar to part of a training set, so data leakage will happen, so a hyper-parameter set that will overfit the training set will be encouraged.
+See the following solutions to address this concern:

-    - Taking the Point 1 into consideration, a very basic 1-fold cross validation as follows might be a solution to solve this concern.
+    - Taking the Point 1 into consideration, a very basic 1-fold cross validation

             `````````&&&